5 Subscriptions You're Probably Still Paying For (And Don't Even Know It)

 Can I get refunds on subscriptions I forgot to cancel?

 Sometimes.
-Many companies will offer a partial refund or credit if you contact them promptly and explain you forgot to cancel.
+Many companies will offer a partial refund or credit if you contact them promptly.
 Apple's App Store and Google Play have relatively consumer-friendly refund policies for recent charges.
-It's always worth asking.

 What's the best free app to track subscriptions?

 BON Credit tracks your recurring charges automatically and for free.
-It connects to your accounts, identifies subscriptions, and shows you your full spending picture — with AI recommendations for what to cut.
+It connects to your accounts, identifies subscriptions, and shows you your full spending picture.

 What if a company makes it hard to cancel?